 The Foundation does not accept unsolicited proposals or requests for Catalyst Gifts — please see below for how to apply for our Annual Grantmaking Program.

-Our Annual Grantmaking Program The Wellington Management Foundation gives annual grants to programs in our communities that improve the educational opportunities of economically disadvantaged youth.
+Our Annual Grantmaking Program Wellington Management Foundation gives annual grants to programs in our communities that improve the educational opportunities of economically disadvantaged youth.
 The Foundation relies on Wellington Management employees who volunteer their time and talent through service on the Grant Recommendation Committee, which conducts a thorough review of each applicant and organization we fund.
 Our process begins each year in May.
 Grants are made each December.

 Letters of Inquiry are submitted and reviewed for mission fit.